A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Materials and Methods

-In this section, we describe the datasets that we have in the T2DM and ICU settings, the experiments that we design to present our numerical results, and the methods that we follow to perform parameter estimation and forecasting.
-Depending on the specifics of each case and to reflect the real-life situation, we designed slightly different experiments in the T2DM and ICU settings.
-However, the mathematical solution approaches for parameter estimation and forecasting stay the same for both settings because we use similar mechanistic models.
-In this opening discussion we first describe the features that are common to both the T2DM and the ICU settings.
-The two following subsections \ref{T2D_model_params_forc}, \ref{sec:icu_exp} then detail features specific to each of the two cases.
+In this section, we describe the datasets in more detail, the experiments that we design to present our results, and the methods that we follow to perform parameter estimation and forecasting.
+Depending on the specifics of each case and to reflect the real-life situation, we designed different experiments in the T2DM and ICU settings.
+However, the mathematical approaches for parameter estimation and forecasting stay the same for both settings because we use similar mechanistic models.

-Because we use a linear, Gaussian stochastic differential equation to model the BG level, our forecast is a Gaussian characterized by its mean and standard deviation.
-Hence, rather than having a point estimate for the future BG levels, we obtain a normal random variable for each prediction.
-In testing predictions of the model it is natural to check if $1-$ and $2-$ stdev intervals around the respective means capture the true BG levels.
-Note that the probability of a Gaussian random variable to take values within $1-$ and $2-$ stdev regions around its mean are $\sim 68\%$ and $\sim 95\%$, respectively.

-We define the observational noise covariance $\Gamma(\theta)$, defined in \eqref{vector_form_y_1}, to be a diagonal matrix with form $diag(\Gamma(\theta)):=\lambda*Lm(\theta)$.
-Whilst we could estimate $\lambda$ alongside $\theta$, from the data, we have chosen a heuristic to set it in advance.
-Specifically we found that above a value of around $0.3$ all forecasts were very noisy and contained little predictive value; on the other hand, below $0.3$ results appeared to be fairly robust to the value chosen for $\lambda$; in all the experiments presented in Section \ref{num_results} we choose $\lambda=0.1$.
+We theoretically define the observational noise covariance $\Gamma(\theta)$, given in \eqref{vector_form_y_1}, to be a diagonal matrix with form $diag(\Gamma(\theta)):=\lambda*Lm(\theta)$, which represents that it is proportional to the mean BG level.
+However, we observed that the variation in glycemic response, which we will define later more formally, is the sum of the measurement noise and personal glycemic variation, accounted by the model parameter, $\sigma$.
+Because of this relationship, for more accurate estimation of $\sigma$, we set the measurement noise to 0.
+Note that this is only a practical choice and with this choice, we can still estimate the variation in glycemic response accurately.